unixorn/git-extra-commands/CodeOfConduct.md

 # Contributor Covenant Code of Conduct

 TL;DR: Don't be a jerk.
 Just because it's the internet doesn't mean you get a pass for crappy behavior.
+I'm fine with no contributions from smart assholes.

 ## Our Pledge